-For the purpose of focusing its CSR efforts in a continued and effectives, Healthcare and Drinking Water Facility is identified as a main thrust area, besides other activities permitted under the Act.
+For the purpose of focusing its CSR efforts in a continued and effective, Healthcare and Drinking Water Facility is identified as the main thrust area, besides other activities permitted under the Act.

 A list of CSR projects/programmes which the Company plans to undertake during the implementation year will be laid down before the Committee at the beginning of each year, specifying modalities of execution in the areas/sectors chosen and implementation schedules for the same.

-CSR Committee in consultation with the Board of Directors of the Company will identify suitable projects for implementation in line with the objects of the Company and requirements laid down under the Act.
-These projects would be executed either directly by the Company and/or through CSR Partner(s) as permitted under the Companies Act, 2013.
+CSR Committee in consultation with the Board of Directors of the Company will identify suitable projects for implementation in line with the objectives of the Company and requirements laid down under the Act.
+These projects would be executed either directly by the Company and/or through CSR Partner(s).

 - Appropriate documentation and amendments of the CSR Policy, annual CSR activities, reports on execution by CSR Partner(s) and expenditures will be undertaken on a regular basis and same will be available to the Board of Directors of the Company.